 If you’ve ever run or walked a marathon, you know how crowd support can immensely help you.
 But being a good marathon spectator takes preparation and work.
 If you’re planning on watching an upcoming marathon, follow these marathon spectator tips to be an asset on the race course.
+Check out our recommended Spectator Viewing Areas!

 Runners love to read signs along the race course to help break the monotony.
 If you’re supporting a family member or friend, make a sign with his name that will encourage your runner but also help them to easily identify you.